OpenWorldSAM: Extending SAM2 for Universal Image Segmentation with Language Prompts: Experimental Settings

 \subsection{Finetuning}

-For referring‑expression segmentation we fine‑tune the pre‑trained checkpoint for 15 epochs.
+For referring‑expression segmentation we fine‑tune the pre‑trained checkpoint on RefCOCOg UMD training split for 10 epochs.
 Because images from RefCOCOg were seen during pre‑training (with category labels substituted for referring expressions ground truth), we adopt a conservative learning rate of 1e-5.
 We use a batch size of 8 during training.